With the holidays just ahead, let’s chat real quick about how to approach corporate gifting this year:

 DO: Add recipient names to gift items when possible.
 If you can pull a list of recipient names up front, take advantage of that ability.
 It will add a touch of personalization and help the recipient know that the gift was specifically for them.
+Makes it more personal.

 DON’T: Make your branded logo the focal point.
 The holidays are more about making the recipient feel appreciated – not maximum brand exposure.

 DON’T: Bargain shop.
 There is a time and place for cheap swag – holiday gifts are not it.
-For the record, we highly recommend quality over low-budget for all branded merch, but especially for gifting.
+For the record, we highly recommend quality gifts and retail brands over low-budget for all branded merch, but especially for gifting.
 It’s a common misconception that quality is out of budget, but that couldn’t be further from the truth: you just have to know the right people that can help you source.

 All things considered, gifting means more when it comes from the heart.
 Make it authentically personal…and send it to wherever they are sure to receive it.